-- All work submitted should reflect graduate level content and preparation.
+- 1. All work submitted should reflect graduate level content and preparation.
 Careless preparation (i.e., spelling and grammatical errors) or inappropriate presentations will negatively affect the grade for that assignment or task.
 Do not submit any work that you have not proofread.
-Late assignments, if accepted, will have a reduced grade. - 2.
-Please complete all of your coursework independently, unless the assignment specifically requires collaboration with classmates.
+Late assignments, if accepted, will have a reduced grade. - Please complete all of your coursework independently, unless the assignment specifically requires collaboration with classmates.
 All of your coursework should be attempted on your own.
 Plagiarizing work in any assignment will result in automatic failure in the course. - 3.
 Read the entire syllabus.
 Follow all directions and due dates provided in the syllabus and on the website (no exceptions). - 4.
 Read and listen/watch all material provided on the course website as it is presented (e.g., PowerPoint Presentations, videos, podcasts, supplemental readings, etc.).
 Complete all assigned readings.
 It is not acceptable to read only a portion of the reading assignments for this course.
 You are expected to be prepared to discuss, summarize, and react to all readings. - 5.
 Regularly check your NCCU email account.
 I will correspond with you from time to time via campus email.
 If you are not receiving communication because you aren't checking the account regularly, then it is not the fault of the instructor. - Ensure that you are entirely familiar with all functions available to you via Blackboard.
 Not knowing how to use various functions of Blackboard is not an excuse for not completing assignments.
 Contact the campus ITS helpline should you experience technical problems related to Blackboard (919/530-7676). - 7.
 Do not email your work to the instructor unless specifically asked to do so by the instructor.
 For most assignments, if not all of them, you will use designated links within Blackboard to submit your work.
 Please use the Blackboard system to submit your work; email submissions will not be accepted. - 8.
 You are given a "window" of time to complete assignments, and you do not have to wait until the last minute to complete your work.
 The Blackboard system moves slowly and encounters problems from time to time.
 Please avoid doing things at the last minute.
 It is very unlikely that you will be given any extra time to complete an assignment if you waited until the last minute to complete a task and then experienced a technical issue.
 Work on things early so that you can overcome the technical problems, should they arise. - Adverse Weather: The University makes all decisions regarding the cancellation of classes.
 Because this is an online class, the cancellation of university classes should not impact your coursework or assignments. - 10.
-There are no extra credit opportunities provided in the course.
-What you see below are your opportunities to earn points in the course the grade received is the grade earned.
+There is only one extra credit opportunity provided in the course.
+Please see number 7 under 'Graded Course Assignments' and the stipulations with this extra credit opportunity.
+Otherwise, what you see below are your opportunities to earn points in the course - the grade received is the grade earned.